Fairy & Cabbage Tree Creeks Catchment Flood Study

 Is it possible to have pedestrian and cycling access along the side of these creeks?
 Creeks usually provide pleasant green space for people to walk.
 Also, could we have paths that follow these two creeks under the major roads?
 An example of this is the Minnamurra bike path which follows the Minnamurra River.
 It also passes under a major road.

-Sian Morgan asked almost 4 years ago
+Sian Morgan asked over 4 years ago

 The intent of a flood study is to describe flood behaviour and identify areas that are flood prone.
 This work helps to inform the next stage of our flood risk management process, where we look at what the risks/damages from floods might be and what we could do to mitigate (reduce) those risks.

-Council has a number of strategies and plans that inform where our cycleways and shared paths are built, the main one being the Bike Plan 2014-2018, which we will soon be asking people in our community to help us refresh – keep an eye out for the public exhibition of the Cycling Strategy 2030.
+Council has a number of strategies and plans that inform where our cycleways and shared paths are built, the main one being the Bike Plan 2014-2018(External link), which we will soon be asking people in our community to help us refresh – keep an eye out for the public exhibition of the Cycling Strategy 2030.
 These are developed with input from people in our community, which helps us to prioritise the areas where cycleways are most needed.

 Have any properties that have previously been declared flood prone now been removed from that classification after this new study?
 If the answer is yes how do we find out which properties they are?

-Balgownie asked almost 4 years ago
+Balgownie asked over 4 years ago

 Any changes to the flood coding of a property will be formalised after Council adopts the draft Study.
 Council will notify property owners of any changes via mail.

 The Section 10.7 Planning Certificates will also be updated following Council adoption.
-You can apply for a Section 10.7 Certificate through Council's website
+You can apply for a Section 10.7 Certificate through Council's website(External link)

 How do we get information regarding any changes in flood modelling to our individual owned properties?

-Balgownie asked almost 4 years ago
+Balgownie asked over 4 years ago

 The draft Fairy and Cabbage Tree Creeks Flood Study mapped the difference of 1% AEP event peak flood level between the current study and the previous study.
 Please refer to Figure 25-1 and Figure 25-2 of the Draft Fairy and Cabbage Tree Creeks Flood Study Volume 2 Part 3